IBS : Trust yourself

 If you are willing to trust it.

-I recently had a lady write in who was convinced she had gallstones, but no-one would listen to her.
+I recently had a lady write in who had a nagging feeling that she had gallstones, but no-one would listen to her.

 Her suffering went on for years.
-She knew this deep down, and finally insisted to have her gallstones checked out.
-Despite several hurdles, she did.
-And felt SO much better.
+She knew this deep down, and she finally insisted on having her gallstones checked out.
+And, of course, she was right.
+There was a problem there.

 There are many stories on IBS forums of other people who have trusted what they felt was true.